nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ## Storage modification

-### Flash layout
+### Flash layout (Only useful for the internal flash version)
-If changing the flash layout is at your interest, you can modify the following section the `stm32f411.ld` file.
+If changing the flash layout is at your interest, you can modify the following section in the `stm32f411.ld` file.
 However, there is this one rule: **never assign a sector of size more than your `FS_CACHE` size for `Flash_FS`.** Otherwise corruption will occur.
 This is caused by the fact that F4 series has very big sectors and every sector has to be erased before writting data to it.
 In case the `FS_CACHE` is not big enough to cache the biggest sector, when you are trying to write to the reset part of the sector, the sector itself will be erased but only part of its content was cached, as a result: you lost your uncached data and hence a corruption.

 The default one is almost optimized for the RAM and flash ratio.
 The following are 2 suggestions/examples of working modifications: